 - The five white stars symbolize the five regions (welayatlar) of Turkmenistan.
 They also represent the five traditional virtues of the Turkmen people: hospitality, justice, courage, wisdom, and caution.

-Usage and Significance of the Turkmenistan Flag
+Usage and significance of the Turkmenistan flag

 The flag of Turkmenistan is a powerful symbol of national identity and pride.
 It is prominently displayed on government buildings, schools, and during national celebrations such as Independence Day (September 27th) and Neutrality Day (December 12th).
 The flag serves as a unifying emblem, reminding Turkmen citizens of their shared history, cultural heritage, and collective aspirations for the future.